Prof. Rezaul Kabir holds the Chair of Corporate Finance and Risk Management at the Faculty of Behavioral, Management and Social Sciences.

-Rezaul Kabir is the Chair Professor in Corporate Finance and Risk Management and the Head of the Department of Finance and Accounting.
 He received his PhD degree in Finance from the University of Maastricht (the Netherlands), and Master degrees in Business Administration and Economics from the University of Leuven (Belgium) and the University of Dhaka (Bangladesh).
-Earlier, he has worked at the universities in Stirling (UK), Tilburg and Maastricht (NL) and Antwerp (BEL).
-He was also a visiting professor / scholar at University of Antwerp (Belgium); University of Liege (Belgium); New York University (United States); Central University of Finance and Economics, Beijing (China); and University of Melbourne (Australia).
-Prior to joining the university, he worked at Fisons Bangladesh Limited (a British pharmaceutical company), and was a trainee at the Industrial Bank of Bangladesh and the European Commission, Brussels.
+Earlier, he worked at the universities in Stirling (the United Kingdom), Tilburg and Maastricht (the Netherlands) and Antwerp (Belgium).
+He was also an Honorary Visiting Professor at the Faculty of Economics and Management, University Putra Malaysia; and Visiting Professor / Scholar at University of Liege (Belgium), New York University (the United States), Central University of Finance and Economics, Beijing (China), University of Melbourne (Australia), and University of Curaçao.
+Prior to the start of the university career, he worked at Fisons Bangladesh Limited, and was a trainee at the Industrial Bank of Bangladesh, Dhaka; and the European Commission, Brussels.

-Dr. Kabir has travelled worldwide to present papers at international academic conferences.
-He has supervised a large number of MSc and PhD thesis students, and also worked on several research projects funded by governmental and private agencies.
+Prof. Kabir has travelled worldwide to present papers and give talks at international academic conferences and universities.
+He has supervised several hundreds BSc and MSc thesis research students, and 11 PhD thesis research students.
+He also worked on research projects funded by governmental and private agencies.
+He was a mentor of young academics from many different countries: Bangladesh, Czech Republic, China, India, Indonesia, Malaysia, the Netherlands, Pakistan, and Vietnam.

 Areas of interest

-Corporate Finance, Corporate Governance, Small Business, Valuation, Risk Management, Corporate Social Responsibility, Microfinance, Crowd Funding, Financial Crisis, Capital Markets, Law & Finance, Technology & Finance, Financial Engineering, Customer Concentration, Financial Management of Hospitals.
+Corporate Finance, Corporate Governance, Small Business, Valuation, Corporate Social Responsibility, Microfinance, Financial Crisis, Risk Management, Finance & Regulation, Finance & Technology.

 Journal of Banking and Finance